'Village famous not for Vinobha Bhave's birth, but for Sheena Bora's death'

-The sarpanch of Gagode Budruk village says that even though human rights crusader Vinobha Bhave was born there, the area has only become famous now, with tourists flocking there to catch a glimpse of the spot where Sheena Bora’s body was dumped
+Gagode Budruk village sarpanch says even though human rights crusader Vinobha Bhave was born there, area has only become famous now, after Sheena Bora's high profile murder case

 Whatever may be the outcome of Sheena Bora’s murder investigation, the village where her body was found has become famous.
 The once quiet village is now buzzing with activity, as people head there to catch a glimpse of the forested spot where Sheena’s body was dumped in 2012 and even click a selfie or two there.